 Honoring our emotions can look like a lot of different things.
 There is no “one perfect” way to do it, and it can often be a little messy.
 That’s okay.
 Here is one practice that I use with my clients and group members that was introduced to me through Dr. Kristen Neff’s brilliant work and research on self-compassion.

-The self-compassion break practice invites ease into the body and softens the heart.
+The self-compassion break practice is a short meditation that invites ease into the body and softens the heart.
 The breath hand positions invite activation of the parasympathetic nervous system (the rest & digest response in the body).
 The words invite ease into the mind and the heart.
 You acknowledge your pain as real and valid, place it in the context of time, remind yourself of the impermanence of emotion-experiences, and break the illusion of isolation—your experience of pain connects you to the greater global human community.
 You then invite tenderness toward yourself and release perfectionism as you embrace evolution, healing, and self-care as a learning process.